Australian Open: 5 things to know

 (CNN)The searing heat sometimes makes players hallucinate, the night sessions often go into the early morning hours -- and one tennis superstar calls it the "Happy Slam."

-Staged near the center of Melbourne's buzzing downtown, the season-opening Australian Open is unlikely any of the sport's other three majors.
+Staged near the center of Melbourne's buzzing downtown, the season-opening Australian Open is unlike any of the sport's other three majors.

 Starting Monday, fans will see top players like Roger Federer, Serena Williams and Rafael Nadal hit the comeback trail, while Andy Murray and Novak Djokovic will resume their battle for the No. 1 ranking.